 My son was born on 1st October, 10 days overdue and my third baby, with his brother and sister being 6 and 5 days overdue respectively, I was a bit unprepared for such a long wait!

 Due to mental health issues and past experience of PND with my son, I was (and still am for a few more weeks) under the care of the Elan team.

 I subsequently had home visits as frequently as needed, and don’t want to say anything against my midwife as her support has been really beneficial.

 I was offered my first sweep at 38 weeks.
 I think this might be a standard approach from this team to women with anxiety issues, but as I felt informed about my birth choices and comfortable that baby was in the right place, this was declined.

 I was offered another on my due date.
-I had intended to decline, and wanted an examination only, but just prior to this my midwife notified me that if I went over 40 plus 13 I couldn't deliver on the mlu.
+I had intended to decline, and wanted an examination only, but just prior to this my midwife notified me that if I went over 40 plus 13 I couldn’t deliver on the MLU (midwife led unit).

-This prospect filled me with dread, as I firmly believe the positive birth experience I had, with the after birth support on the mlu, prevented a recurrence of pnd with the birth of my daughter.
+This prospect filled me with dread, as I firmly believe the positive birth experience I had, with the after birth support on the MLU, prevented a recurrence of PND (post natal depression) with the birth of my daughter.
 I agreed to the sweep, in the hope it would expedite things, and had another a few days later.

 I spoke to my midwife about induction, and said I wouldn’t agree to intervention but would like monitoring if it came to it, her response was that I would be pressured into it by the birth choices midwife.